 “We’re now coming to learn that fibromyalgia is a complex illness with multiple things going on,” he adds.
 “There is clearly a psychological component, but this exists on top of a vague immune condition that we’re still working to define.”

 While medications may provide benefits, all pharmaceutical drugs come with side effects that may contribute to more negative outcomes, rather than the positive improvements you might hope for.
+For that reason, many fibromyalgia sufferers focus on non-drug treatments, turning to drugs only if necessary and often for short periods of time.
+See Sabrina Miller’s personal struggles with fibromyalgia using diet, alternative medicines, therapies and medicines in, Fibromyalgia Taughte Me to Fight for My Health.

 You may have heard of the heavily advertised fibromyalgia drug, Lyrica (pregabalin).
 It’s an antiepileptic, anticonvulsant medication that slows down seizure-related impulses in the brain, and also influences nervous system pain-signaling chemicals in the brain, which is why it’s commonly prescribed for fibromyalgia.